-The largest of these is the Korean Broadcasting System (KBS), broadcasting in Seoul (on channel 9); Pusan (ch 9); Taegu (ch 8); Taejon (ch 4); Kwangju (ch 7); Ulsan (ch 5) and Wonju (ch 12).
+The largest of these is the Korean Broadcasting System (KBS), transmitting in Seoul (on channel 9); Pusan (ch 9); Taegu (ch 8); Taejon (ch 4); Kwangju (ch 7); Ulsan (ch 5) and Wonju (ch 12).
 It was apparently on this station that Doctor Who aired in the late 1970s.

 DOCTOR WHO IN SOUTH KOREA

 In DWM, Korea is identified in the story Archive for BBB, with a date of 1977.